 Chris attended The University of Michigan as a student of Fred Ormand.
 Performing with the Symphonic Band, Chris traveled to Carnegie Hall in New York City to participate in the world premier of Michael Daugherty's Brooklyn Bridge for clarinet and band.
 Christopher won his position in "The President's Own" United States Marine Band just one month after graduating with his degree in Clarinet Performance.

 Here in Virginia, Chris maintains an intense performance schedule.
 Several notable recent performances include Frank Ticheli’s Concerto for Clarinet, Luigi Bassi’s Fantasy on Rigoletto, Donato Lovreglio’s Fantasy on Traviata, Aaron Copland’s Concerto for Clarinet, and Johannes Brahms’ Clarinet Quintet with other members of the Marine Band and Camber Orchestra.
 In addition, he performed Vincenzo Bellini’s Gran Duetto Concertato La Sonnambula at the 2012 International ClarinetFest in Lincoln, Neb.
-Chris has performed under the batons of John Williams, Johan de Meij, and Gerard Schwarz.
-Since graduation, he has given classes and clinics at over 70 schools around the country, including 30 in the DC metro area.
-Chris is a knowlegable reed-maker, and plays on a Yamaha CSG II clarinet and Vandoren mouthpieces.
-Chris will be performing Ticheli's Concerto for Clarinet at this summer's Texas Bandmasters Association 2018 Annual Convention, with the composer conducting.
+Chris has performed under the batons of John Williams, Johan de Meij, and Gerard Schwarz and recently performed Ticheli's Concerto for Clarinet at the Texas Bandmasters Association's Annual Convention, with the composer conducting.
+Since moving to the area, he has given classes and clinics at over 150 schools around the country, including 30 in the DC metro area.
+Chris is a knowledgeable reed-maker, and plays on a Yamaha CSG II clarinet and Vandoren mouthpieces.